microsoft/WhatTheHack/025-ArcForServers/Student/challenge02.md

 1. Assign a policy that adds a resource tag to all resources in the resource group where your Azure Arc connected servers are located.

 2. Create a suitable Log Analytics workspace to use with your Azure Arc resources.
+Make sure it is in the same region as your Azure Arc resources to avoid egress charges.

-2. Assign a policy that automatically deploys the Log Analytics agent to Azure Arc connected servers if they do not have the agent.
+3. Assign a policy that automatically deploys the Log Analytics agent to Azure Arc connected servers if they do not have the agent.

 ### Success Criteria